 Teach children they have four choices for money: save, spend, donate and invest.

-Help them set goals for each.
+Help them set goals for each money choice.
 Then let them practice dividing up money they receive as birthday or holiday gifts or the money they earn themselves.
 Help them divide up the money in a way that allows them to achieve their goals for saving, spending, donating and investing.

-Introduce allowance.
-When this happens has less to do with the age of the child and more to do with their financial maturity.
+Now you’re ready to introduce allowance.
+“When” this happens has less to do with the age of the child and more to do with their financial maturity.
 Children are only ready for an allowance after they have demonstrated the ability to manipulate all four money choices and have set and realized many goals for all four money choices.
 This will take a few years.
 Allowance really gets meaningful in about fifth or sixth grade.

 Did you ever hear of an “allowance contract”?
-Well, I want to show you the integral part this can play in making allowance work for your child.
-Learn all about it in my next post.
+I will show you the integral part this can play in making allowance work for your child in my next post.